GSA/piv-guides/pages/locally-trusted-ocsp.md

 Two main approaches exist for the Microsoft OCSP Responder's method of obtaining certificates:

-  1. <!-- Correct meaning? -->The OCSP Responder has permissions to automatically request a certificate <!-- Is this the certificate for the OCSP Responder itself?
+  1. <!-- Correct meaning? -->The OCSP Responder will have permissions to automatically request a certificate <!-- Is this the certificate for the OCSP Responder itself?
 Is the OCSP Responder the same as the MS Windows Server 2012 R2? -->from an online Microsoft CA that resides on the same domain.
-If done in a dedicated, network-isolated domain with HSMs, this approach can be relatively secure.
+This approach, if used in a dedicated, network-isolated domain with HSMs, can be relatively secure.

-  2. The second approach, which is described below to limited extent, is to obtain a certificate from an offline CA <!-- Is Approach 2 preferred?
-Explain "offline CA" -->and manually install it. <!-- Install it on the MS Windows Server 2012 R2? -->
+  2. The OCSP Responder will obtain a certificate from an offline CA and manually install it.
+(This approach is described below.)<!-- Is Approach 2 preferred?
+Is it more or less secure than 1 above?
+Install it where? -->

 > <i class="icon-info"></i>  Regardless of which certificate-issuance approach you use, Windows clients require every certificate in the chain, *including the self-signed Root*, to express OCSP Signing (1.3.6.1.5.5.7.3.9) in the Extended Key Usage extension. <!-- "Extended..extension" sounds redundant.
 The terms and statements here are well beyond "assume no prior subject knowledge."
 I can't simplify them, as I can't follow the meaning.-->